Pulastya

 Pulastya (Sanskrit: पुलस्त्य) is one of the ten Prajapati, and one of the mind-born sons of Brahma in Hinduism.
 He is also one of the Saptarishi (Seven great sages) in the first age of Manu, the Manvantara.

-Legend
+Story

 Origin

 The sage is said to have emerged from the ear of Brahma in the Bhagavata Purana.

 Children

 The Ramayana describes Pulastya's wedding to Manini, and the birth of his son, Vishrava.
 Once, Pulastya was engaged in austerities in the ashrama of Trinabindu, on the slopes of Mount Meru.
 Even as he was engaged in a penance in solitude, he was disturbed by a number of youthful maidens, the daughters of other sages, naga maidens, as well as apsaras.
 They played their musical instruments and danced, seeking to divert his attention.
 Enraged, Pulastya declared that she among them who fell under his gaze would instantly get impregnated.
 Terrified of the Brahmin's curse, the girls vanished.
 During this moment, Manini, the daughter of Trinabindu, who had not been present when the curse was invoked, wandered near the sage, searching for her friends.
 She found herself pregnant, and rushed to report her condition to her father.
 The sage Trinabindu requested Pulastya to marry his daughter, and the latter agreed, and so the two lived together in the ashrama.
 Pleased with his wife's virtuous conduct, Pulastya declared that their child would inherit her virtue, and would be named Vishrava.

 Vishrava went on to have two wives: one was Kaikesi who gave birth to Ravana, Shurpanakha, Kumbhakarna, and Vibhishana; and another was Ilavida, and had a son named Kubera.

 Pulastya also becomes the father of Agastya.